Skip to main content

 “Colleges have to be responsive, read the tea leaves, and provide the training that the private sector needs to grow the economy.”

-Lunch will include the Halbrook Award Ceremony and keynote remarks.
-The second general session, “The Ascent to 55-Percent Report,” will begin the afternoon session.
-The objectives of the plan in Mississippi is to increase the number of working-age residents with postsecondary degrees or credentials to 55 percent by 2030 and 60 percent by 2035.
+Lunch included the Halbrook Award Ceremony and keynote remarks.
+The second general session, “The Ascent to 55-Percent Report,” covered objectives of the plan in Mississippi to increase the number of working-age residents with postsecondary degrees or credentials to 55 percent by 2030 and 60 percent by 2035.

 The Mississippi Economic Council’s Public Education Forum was selected by the Woodward Hines Education Foundation to develop and implement a strategy to make progress towards that goal.
-This session will establish the baseline plan around the five “As:” alignment, affordability, awareness, accessibility, and accountability.
+This session established the baseline plan around the five “As:” alignment, affordability, awareness, accessibility, and accountability.

 “There will be some discussion of major Jackson-area development in the technology space,” Dean said.
 “Ascent to 55 Percent is focused on increasing the number of Mississippians with career credentials, whether it’s a short-term certificate or a Ph.D. in computer engineering.”

-The conference will conclude with Affinity Group Breakout sessions, in which student affairs professionals, provosts, financial aid professionals, and others from different educational institutions participate in discussions about common issues.
+The conference concluded with Affinity Group Breakout sessions in which student affairs professionals, provosts, financial aid professionals, and others from different educational institutions participated in discussions about common issues.

 “We’re offering something that’s interesting to everybody,” Dean said.
 “The push here is to re-center what MAC is and to focus on our ability to integrate with other parts of the state, the private sector, and government.